Packaged Food ReviewHealthy Eating GuidelinesSuper FoodsHealth and NutritionNutrition 101Weightloss DietNutrition Newsletter

 4. Kids love dip!
 Prepare diced or julienned produce to go along with a small container of dipping sauce.
 Or simply pack easy-to-carry fruit and vegetables like bananas, baby carrots, cherry tomatoes, and grapes.
 Low fat yogurt and sour cream, hummus, and tzatziki are all healthy dip choices.

 5. You can pack processed fruit in the lunch box as a healthy dessert option.
 Canned fruit cups in water and dried fruit are not as fresh, but they are still healthy and nutritious.
-Re-package these canned fruits into fancy take-out boxes, like those from Japanese restaurants, for fun and visual appeal!
+Re-package these canned fruits into fancy take-out boxes, like those from bento boxes from Japanese restaurants, for fun and visual appeal!

 6. Try preparing healthy trail mix as a snack.
 Mix nuts, crunchy whole grain cereals, and dried fruits such as raisins, apricots and prunes.
 Just make sure to control the portion sizes!